-If you’re in need of some ideas, here are some effective ways to keep your kids safe and off of the wrong path.
+If you’re in need of some ideas, here are some effective ways to keep your kids off the wrong path.

 1. Read books.